 Students should be aware that while the Student Conduct actions are listed in order of severity they are not necessarily applied in that order.
 All actions are communicated to the student in writing.
-A copy of all correspondence is placed in the student's Student Conduct file.
-In the event that a student is found to be Responsible, a copy of the written notification is sent to appropriate College personnel.
-If a student is found to be Responsible for violating a College regulation pertaining to violence or nonviolent sex offense, the following information will be released upon request: name of student, offense, and sanction imposed.
+In the event that a student is found to be Responsible, a copy of the written notification is sent to appropriate University personnel.
+If a student is found to be Responsible for violating a University regulation pertaining to violence or non-violent sex offense, the following information will be released upon request: name of student, offense, and sanction imposed.